 Today I am bringing you a workshop style training all about the marketing funnel for photographers.
-Get ready because, we’re about to dive in to the marketing funnel that you need to know to see success.
+Get ready because, we’re about to dive in to the marketing funnel and roadmap that you need to know to see success.
 It is the basis for what I teach inside of the Broke to Booked Blueprint.
 Thanks to the Blueprint this is going to be your best year yet.
 I am going to be teaching all kinds of topics I’ve never talked about before while taking the marketing up a notch.
 We’re gonna dive deep!
 This truly is a step by step roadmap to success for photographers.

 The very top part of your marketing funnel is called exposure.
 This is when someone figures out that you exist.
 Before this step, we do a lot of work inside the Blueprint program to make sure people are able to find you.
 Once people find you, then they are in the exposure category of the marketing funnel.
 This is the first time someone comes across you…whether on they saw you while scrolling on social media or heard about you from a friend.
 In this stage people find out about you thanks to the hashtags you’re using, business cards, online ads, community marketing, etc.